Please consider downloading the latest version of Internet Explorer

 2. Preventive Actions:

-Reducing the risk of MSD problems can be achieved by doing the following:
+Reducing the risk of MSD problems can be achieved by:

 • Evaluating the workplace to identify MSD risk factors;